Team

 Group Leader – Associate Professor Kelly Wyres

 Kelly is a computational microbiologist with a background in bacterial population genetics and genomics.
 She is Associate Professor, Research Group Leader and Co-Lead for the Infectious Diseases Genomics program at the Department of Infectious Diseases, Monash University.
 She is also a Centre Leader for the Monash University Centre to Impact AMR and Co-Lead for the KlebNET Genomic Surveillance Platform, a multi-national consortium working to develop and harmonise resources that support global genomic surveillance for Klebsiella and Escherichia coli.
-Kelly has received numerous research funding awards, including a National Health and Medical Research Council of Australia Investigator Grant, Australian Research Council Discovery Project award and Gates Foundation Investment Grants.
+Kelly has received numerous research funding awards, including a National Health and Medical Research Council of Australia Investigator Grant, Australian Research Council Discovery Project awards and Gates Foundation Investment Grants.
 In 2024 Kelly was named a Clarivate Highly Cited Researcher and in 2025 received the Australian Society for Microbiology’s Frank Fenner Award.
+Read about Kelly’s research journey here.

 Research Fellows